Upcoming Groups and Workshops

 Academic Success Workshops

 Good study skills are a necessary component of academic success at Lehman College.
 We are offering four different workshops to help a student navigate through some of the pitfalls that can impede their success.
 These workshops provide students with an opportunity to develop the skills needed to improve their study and test taking skills, improve motivation and reduce their anxiety related to academic stress.
-We will offer a series of workshops on Time Management, Procrastination and the Myth of Perfection, Exam Success, and Lehman G.P.S.
+We will offer a series of workshops on Time and Stress Management, Procrastination and the Myth of Perfection, and Lehman G.P.S.
 These workshops will be offered every Wednesday at 3:30pm beginning on October 1st, the same workshop will be repeated on Saturday at noon.
 For the full schedule click here.
-For information about our complete Academic Support Services, including workshops and individual sessions please click here.